MicrosoftDocs/mesh-docs/mesh/overview.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW1eO6Z]

-We are re-imagining the way employees come together with [Microsoft Mesh](https://www.microsoft.com/en-us/microsoft-teams/microsoft-mesh).
+We are re-imagining the way employees come together with [Microsoft Mesh](https://www.microsoft.com/en-us/microsoft-teams/microsoft-mesh), powering several immersive experiences across the devices you use everyday.

-Microsoft Mesh enables your distributed workforce to connect in a 3D immersive space using the tools you use everyday: Microsoft Teams, a PC, or Meta headset, helping virtual meetings and events feel more like face-to-face connections.
+Microsoft Mesh enables your distributed workforce to connect in 3D immersive experiences using Microsoft Teams, a PC, or Meta headset, helping virtual meetings and events feel more like face-to-face connections.

 ### Why immersive?